stassop/ReactNativeTodo/README.md

 You'll find the rest of tests in the Git repo.

 Some tips for writing better integration tests:
-  * Don't test minor details, test the whole picture
+  * Don't test minor details, test the big picture
   * Make sure the DOM is updated before running checks
   * Good code is testable code.
 If it isn't easy to test, consider changing your code